GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 If you have no hitpoints remaining, you may opt to perform an incapacitation save (even if you are normally immue to such saves).
 If you succeed in any degree, you choose a wound, choosing any wound which is not a Glancing Blow.
 You take the selected wound.
 This will suffice as a replacement for your sacrifice of a hitpoint.

+##### Pact of Epochs
+Your spell casting power comes from some anciant source.
+When you attempt to cast a spell, you roll a number of dice up to your heroism.
+These dice may be d4s, d6s, or d8s (your choice).
+Total the sum together to determine your spell check result.
+You do not add your heroism to the spell check.
+You then receive spell sickness equal to the highest die result plus the total number of dice you rolled.
+If you already have spell sickness, you may roll a single d10 and or a single d12, with each replacing one of the dice you would normally roll.

 ##### Pact of Mana
 You have a connection to some extraplanar pool of power.
 You have a pool of mana points equal to your level, plus your heroism, plus your bonus from your attribute chosen for your Magical Art feature, minus your points of spell sickness.
 When you cast a spell, you do not perform a spellcheck, instead you roll a number of d4s equal to the tier of the spell.
 If the result is equal to or lower than your current pool, the result is decucted from your pool and your successfully cast the spell as though you had a spell check whose points of success was equal to the mana points lost this way.
 If you do not have enough mana points to cast the spell, you lose mana points equal to the spells tier and are considered to have critically failed the casting with the points of failure being equal to the neccessary mana points for that casting.